calvinlinz/world-builder/README.md

 <a name="controller"></a>
 ### 2.4 Controller
 The controller configures endpoints with responses and HTTP methods.
-We have implemented a /world GET endpoint that will generate a new world using the map generating algorithm and returns it in the response.
+We have implemented a /world POST endpoint that takes a size parameter in the request body.
+The world algorithm then generates a world relative to this size and returns it in the response.
+Previously we had a fixed size of 27 and the API only had a GET request that did not allow for custom map sizes.

 <a name="monster-generator"></a>
 ### 2.5 Monster Generator